Mako 5600

 You must have:

-Electric power via either Power over Ethernet (PoE) or a power outlet
+• Electric power connectivity via either an AC adapter or Power over Ethernet (PoE)

 Recommendations